heracles-ec/heracles/CONTRIBUTING.md

 ## Versioning

-The current version number is automatically inferred from the last release (i.e. git tag), subsequent unreleased commits, and local changes, if any.
+The current version number is automatically inferred from the last release, subsequent unreleased commits, and local changes, if any.

 ## Releasing

-To release a new version of _Heracles_, there should be a commit titled `REL: heracles yyyy.mm` that includes the following changes:

-- The changelog trailers since the last release are parsed into the [changelog](CHANGELOG.md) under a section titled `[yyyy.mm]  (DD Mon YYYY)`.
-  A new link to the changeset is added at the bottom of the file.
-- The [release notes](docs/manual/releases.rst) are updated with the new version.
-The release notes should translate the changelog entries into prose that can be understood by non-developer users of the code.
-If there are breaking changes, a release note should explain what the changes mean for existing code.

-Once these changes are merged into the `main` branch, a new release with title `heracles yyyy.mm` should be created in the GitHub repository.
-The description of the release should be a copy of its release note.
+New versions of _Heracles_ are prepared using GitHub releases.

-Creating the release will automatically start the build process that uploads Python packages for the new version to `PyPI`.
+Creating a GitHub release will automatically start the build process that uploads Python packages for the new version to `PyPI`.

-If any _Heracles_ extension packages depend on the new release, new versions of these packages should be produced as soon as the new release is published to `PyPI`.